mrconter1/AutoRollPlus/README.md

 - Rules are currently defined in Profiles.lua and require addon knowledge to modify
 - Profile selection is automatic based on class/spec and cannot be manually overridden
 - Some complex item types may not map correctly

-## 🤝 Contributing

-Feel free to submit issues or pull requests to improve the addon!

-## 📄 License

-Based on the original AutoRoll addon.
-This enhanced version maintains the same license structure.